Georgej100/ASPI/README.md

 ============================================================================================

 Clock:
 The clock signal for data.
-Data is read on the rising edge
+Data is read on the rising edge.
+The clock doesn't need to be stable and the lenght between the rising edges can differ.

 DAT1:
 DAT1 is the Tx signal for both mode 1 and 2.